pdf-raku/PDF-raku/README.md

 ## TODO

 PDF is a pretty big standard to cover in it's entirity.
-Just some of the things and initial release needs to cover to be useful in a good percentage of cases, and to foster futher open source development:
+Initial release will be a minimal proof of concept.
+Handle enough funtionality to be useful in a good percentage of cases:

 - reading and writing of PDF 1.4 documents
 - reading and writing of PDF 1.5 - 1.7 PDFs
 - inter-conversion and compatiblity from PDF 1.4 to PDF 1.5+.
-I.e. the ability to read/writer interconvert between classic cross reference tables and compressed and filter cross reference and object streams.
+I.e. the ability to read/write with interconversion between classic cross reference tables and compressed and filter cross reference and object streams.
 - lazy reading from cross reference tables and streams (via the Root Catalog and Pages tables etc).
 - Linearized PDFs as input.
 These will probably have the Linearized preamble stripped on output.
 - Filters.
 A basic ability to input and output filters commonly associated with Object / Cross Reference streams and content.
 Flate (LZW?), RunLength, ASCIIHex + PNG and TIFF predictors.
 Other formats can be copied without the need to re-encode